crate/services-docs/docs/howtos/index.rst

 This is a collection of how-to guides for CrateDB Cloud.
 For the purposes of these guides, we assume you interact with CrateDB Cloud by using the CrateDB Cloud Console.
-This is the hosted user interface designed to make interacting with CrateDB Cloud easier and more accessible, without the need for a command line interface (CLI).
-If you do wish to use the CLI instead, see the documentation for :ref:`Croud <cloud-cli:index>`, the CLI for CrateDB Cloud.
+Alternatively, you can use the command-line interface CrateDB Cloud CLI, aka. :ref:`Croud <cloud-cli:index>`.

 ..
 NOTE::